MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/retentionpolicy.md

 ---
 # Retention policy

 The retention policy controls the mechanism that automatically removes data from tables or [materialized views](materialized-views/materialized-view-overview.md).
-It's useful to remove data that continuously flows into a table or materialized view, and whose relevance is age-based.
+It's useful to remove data that continuously flows into a table, and whose relevance is age-based.
 For example, the policy can be used for a table that holds diagnostics events that may become uninteresting after two weeks.

 The retention policy can be configured for a specific table or materialized view, or for an entire database.
 The policy then applies to all tables in the database that don't override it.